awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-create-role.md

-# Creating a Role<a name="cloudtrail-sharing-logs-create-role"></a>
+# Creating a role<a name="cloudtrail-sharing-logs-create-role"></a>

 When you aggregate log files from multiple accounts into a single Amazon S3 bucket, only the account that has full control of the bucket, Account A in our example, has full read access to all of the log files in the bucket\.
 Accounts B, C, and Z in our example do not have any rights until granted\.
 Therefore, to share your AWS CloudTrail log files from one account to another \(that is, to complete either Scenario 1 or Scenario 2 described previously in this section\), you must *enable cross\-account access*\.
 You can do this by creating IAM roles and their associated access policies\.

 ## Roles<a name="cloudtrail-sharing-logs-create-role-roles"></a>

 Create an IAM *role* for each account to which you want to give access\.
 In our example, you will have three roles, one each for accounts B, C, and Z\.
 Each IAM role defines an access or permissions policy that enables the accounts to access the resources \(log files\) owned by account A\.
 The permissions are attached to each role and are associated with each account \(B, C, or Z\) only when the role is assumed\.
 For details about permissions management for IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
-For more information about how to assume a role, see [Assuming a Role](cloudtrail-sharing-logs-assume-role.md)\.
+For more information about how to assume a role, see [Assuming a role](cloudtrail-sharing-logs-assume-role.md)\.

 ## Policies<a name="cloudtrail-sharing-logs-create-role-policies"></a>